tomcritchlow/tomcritchlow.github.io/_posts/2024-03-27-linkedin-learning.md

 ### 3.1 The Brand Concept: LinkedIn as a Learning Network

-If anyone has the opportunity to come to the table with a fresh POV on the future of work it's LinkedIn.
+If anyone has the opportunity to come to the table with a fresh point of view on the future of work it's LinkedIn.
 We need a new idea for what work can be that energizes people and also prepares for the biggest skills shift we've ever seen.

 And we need a model that energizes and speaks to employers, employees, gig workers and advertisers.